AusDTO/gov-au-ui-kit/docs/how-dashboards-include-the-uikit.md

 //@import 'gov-au-ui-kit/assets/sass/ie';
 //@import 'gov-au-ui-kit/assets/sass/print';
 ```

-5. Now we can run `gulp sass` as usual and the ui-kit will compile into our single .css export resource
+Now we can run `gulp sass` as usual and the ui-kit will compile into our single `.css` export resource.